You are now leaving the Lilly Medical website

 This information is provided in response to your request.
 Resources may contain information about doses, uses, formulations and populations different from product labeling.
 See Prescribing Information above, if applicable.

-Tirzepatide should be initiated at 2.5 mg subcutaneously once weekly and increased in 2.5 mg increments every 4 weeks until target dose is achieved, up to a maximum dose of 15 mg.
+Tirzepatide should be initiated at 2.5 mg subcutaneously once weekly and increased in 2.5 mg increments every 4 weeks until target dose is achieved, up to a maximum dose of 15 mg for adults.

 See important safety information, including boxed warning, in the attached prescribing information.

-The recommended starting dose of tirzepatide is 2.5 mg injected subcutaneously once weekly.
+The recommended starting dose of tirzepatide is 2.5 mg injected subcutaneously once weekly for 4 weeks.
 Follow the dosage escalation below to reduce the risk of gastrointestinal adverse reactions.
 The 2.5 mg dosage is for treatment initiation and is not intended for glycemic control.1

 After 4 weeks, increase the dosage to 5 mg once weekly.1